 I'm an active listener keen on finding environments that encourage continuous learning.

 I have a non-linear career path and often appreciate finding cultures that value that experience and exploration.

-I learned my trade as a Product Manager at Made by Many in London with small, agile multi-functional teams.
+I learned my trade as an Associate Product Manager at Made by Many in London with small, agile multi-functional teams.
 I led lab and field research on a behavioural science platform and an IoT product, worked to gain stakeholder trust and communicate findings in dynamic formats.